Don’t discount the telephone when you’re looking at new ways for growing a cleaning business.

 2. Use a CRM

-Now that you’ve figured out who you’re going to call, it helps to keep that information in a CRM like Janitorial Manager.
+Now that you’ve figured out who you’re going to call, it helps to keep that information in a CRM like Blitz Sales Software.
 You’ll be better able to track calls, record results, and generally manage your new clients as well as those who may not become new clients immediately, but still will someday.
 Some CRMs even let you create call scripts or templates that will help you keep your sales calls short and to-the-point.

 3. Time your calls well